sapphic-wallflower/lil-sis-journal/src/blog/2025_bingo.md

 ### [Failed] Cook 5 new recipes
 As I get closer to the end of the list, I'm realizing a breakup-fuelled depressive episode has led me to wasting an entire year out of my 80, 90, 100 some odd years of my life.
 I guess that's the way it goes.
-Maybe 2026 will be better.
+Perhaps 2026 will be better.

 ### [Failed] Sort my entire music collection
 I have way more music than I thought.